Vertebra: Everything you need to know (Anatomy and pathologies)

 The second cervical vertebra (C2) is called the axis.

 Here is an exercise to identify the C7 vertebra which forms the transition between the cervical and thoracic vertebrae.
-Place your neck in a slight bend (leaning forward).
-Run your fingers up and down your vertebrae until you feel a bony protrusion.
-This prominence constitutes thespinous process of the C7 vertebra (in other words, a bony growth forming part of the vertebra in question).
+Place your neck in a slight flexion (leaning forward).
+Run your fingers over your vertebrae from top to bottom, until you feel a bony protrusion.
+This prominence constitutes the spinous process of the C7 vertebra (in other words, a bony outgrowth that is part of the vertebra in question).

 The cervical vertebrae have several roles.
 On the one hand, they make it possible to stabilize the gaze.
 Then they help move the neck in different directions.